jefdaj/bigtrees/README.md

 # BigTrees

-A rewrite of [gander][1] focusing less on my "dedup backups" use case and more on clarity and re-use of the data structures as a library.
+A rewrite of [gander][1] focusing more on clarity and re-use of the data structures as a library, rather than on my own "dedup backups" use case.

 [1]: https://github.com/jefdaj/gander